applied-systems-biology/jipipe-website/content/tutorials/old/_index.md

 +++

-{{< jipipe-info "<1.73.x" "The video tutorials were designed for older versions of JIPipe.
+{{< jipipe-info "<1.73.x" "The tutorials were designed for older versions of JIPipe.
 Please be aware that some GUI components have changed." >}}

 {{% children description="true" %}}